El Salvador restricts large gatherings amid rise in COVID-19 cases

-SAN SALVADOR, July 13 (Reuters) - El Salvador's Congress on Tuesday suspended all public and private gatherings of large groups of people for a period of 90 days amid a rise in coronavirus infections, suspending concerts, rallies and sporting events and enforcing mandatory mask use.
+SAN SALVADOR (Reuters) - El Salvador’s Congress on Tuesday suspended all public and private gatherings of large groups of people for a period of 90 days amid a rise in coronavirus infections, suspending concerts, rallies and sporting events and enforcing mandatory mask use.

 Public transport, churches, bars, restaurants and nightclubs were not included in the closure.
 Commercial and labor activities were also not affected by the new measures.